-In addition to the PRC Telecommunications Regulations and other regulations above, mobile internet applications, or Apps, are specially regulated by the Administrative Provisions on Mobile Internet Applications Information Services, which was promulgated by the CAC on June 28, 2016 and last amended on June 14, 2022 and took effect on August 1, 2022.
-The provisions set forth the relevant requirements on the App information service providers and the App Store service providers.
-The CAC and its local branches shall be responsible for the supervision and administration of nationwide and local App information respectively.
+In addition to the PRC Telecommunications Regulations and other regulations above, mobile internet applications, or apps, are specially regulated by the Administrative Provisions on Mobile Internet Applications Information Services, which were promulgated by the CAC on June 28, 2016 and last amended on June 14, 2022 and took effect on August 1, 2022.
+The provisions set forth requirements on the app information service providers and the App Store service providers.
+The CAC and its local branches shall be responsible for the supervision and administration of nationwide and local app information respectively.